Development Guide

 # CI

-.venv/bin/tools if available, otherwise falls back to global toolsColorized output: Clear success/warning/error messages
+.venv/bin/tools when available, otherwise falls back to global toolsColorized output with clear success/warning/error messages

 Testing